By extending the growing season, greenhouse growing enables the cultivation of organic, pesticide-free produce all year round.

 Caulking is important to the energy efficiency of your greenhouse, especially in glass and polycarbonate greenhouses.
 Caulk is used to seal the panels of the greenhouse, and in the process will insulate, weatherproof, and pest-proof your greenhouse.
 You can also reduce excess moisture that introduces disease to your plants by using caulk.

-Whatever you choose to build your greenhouse out of, it will provide a shelter for sustainable plant cultivation all year around.
+Whatever you choose to build your very own greenhouse out of, it will provide a shelter for sustainable plant cultivation all year round.
 This means fewer trips to the store for produce, and reducing your contribution to companies shipping vegetables across continents for the sake of convenience.
+Even a small greenhouse with just a few seedlings growing will lead to just a little bit more self-sufficiency!

 As a greenhouse grower, you are taking proactive steps to become self-sufficient and sustainable like other gardeners, except that you can grow in any season.